Finances when you leave prison

 - Your local council, if you were getting Housing Benefit or Council Tax Benefit

 - HM Revenue and Customs, if you were getting Working Tax Credit, Child Tax Credit, Child Benefit or Guardian’s Allowance

 You’ll usually need a bank account for your benefits to be paid into.
 You may not be able to open an ordinary bank account but you should be able to open a basic bank account.
 If you can’t get one, ask for your benefits to be paid into a card account at the post office.

 Check out our advice on choosing a bank account here.

 Paying back debt

 For many people, debt will get worse while they’re in prison.
-That’s why it’s important to talk to your creditors as soon as possible when you’re in prison to explain your situation and ask them to freeze the interest on the debt, pay back in smaller instalments or even cancel it altogether.
+That’s why it’s important to talk to your creditors as soon as possible and explain your situation.
+Ask them to freeze the interest on the debt, pay them back in smaller instalments or even cancel it altogether.

-If you’ve delayed contacting them your debt will have grown because of late payment charges and interest.
+If you’ve delayed contacting them your debt will grow because of late payment charges and interest.
 They could even take you to court for this, which will make it difficult for you to get credit when you leave prison and may even mean you lose your home.

 Finance for education and employment